I’m a late comer to the goodness of pine nuts for some reason. I discovered them while researching homemade pesto recipes earlier this year.

 - A handful of pine nuts provide a burst of energy and calories rich in phyto-chemicals, vitamins, antioxidants, and minerals.
 I eat this along with a cereal bar before my work out every morning.
 Additionally, I add them to all my salads and sautéed spinach.
 Feel free to use them in baking and confectionery as well.

 - They are rich in oleic acid, a monounsaturated fat that helps lower back cholesterol in the body and bolster good cholesterol.

 - It contains an essential fatty acid known as pinolenic acid, which research has shown can curb appetite.
 This is an ideal snack in-between meals.

 - Pine nuts contain lutein, a carotenoid that protects the eyes from macular degeneration (AMD).

 - They are gluten free and suitable for all diet plans unless you have a nut allergy.

 - Pine nuts are an excellent source of B-complex vitamins thiamin, riboflavin, niacin, pantothenic acid, vitamin B-6 (pyridoxine) and folates.
 This right here spells awesomeness for your hair growth goals.

-You can buy raw pine nuts and toast them yourself or buy already toasted pine nuts.
-I prefer to toast mine myself.
 Below is a side by side comparison of pine nuts from Pakistan prior to toasting and afterwards.